 Hoyum Hall

-Built in 1965, Hoyum Hall was partially funded through a gift of land from Jacob Hoyum, a retired farmer from rural Havre, Mont., in memory of his wife and son.
+Built in 1965, Hoyum Hall was partially funded through a gift of land from Jacob Hoyum, a retired farmer from rural Havre, Montana, in memory of his wife and son.
 Hoyum, which houses approximately 220 students and is coed by floor, has separate floors for first-year and returning students.
 Hoyum is a popular choice with music majors because of its proximity to the Hvidsten Hall of Music.

 360 Photos